-Lecil E. Cole
+Lecil E. Cole Director since 1982

-Mr. Cole, age 66, has served as our Chairman of the Board of Directors, Chief Executive Officer and President since February 1999.
+Mr. Cole, age 67, has served as our Chairman of the Board of Directors, Chief Executive Officer and President since February 1999.
 He served as an executive of Safeway Stores from 1964 to 1976 and as the Chairman of Central Coast Federal Land Bank from 1986 to 1996.
 Mr. Cole has served as the Chairman and President of Hawaiian Sweet Inc. and Tropical Hawaiian Products, Inc. since 1996.
-Mr. Cole farms a total of 4,430 acres in California and Hawaii on which avocados, papayas and cattle are produced and raised.
+Mr. Cole farms a total of approximately 4,400 acres in California and Hawaii on which avocados, papayas and cattle are produced and raised.

-George H. Barnes
+George H. Barnes Director since 2004

-Mr. Barnes, age 73, has owned and operated avocado groves since 1988 and has served as a member of the California Avocado Commission for eight years.
-Mr. Barnes is currently serving a two-year term as a member of the Hass Avocado Board.
+Mr. Barnes, age 74, has owned and operated avocado groves since 1988 and has served as a member of the California Avocado Commission for eight years.
 Mr. Barnes was a director of Calavo from 2000 through 2002.